SoumyadeepHari/IBM-Project-22604-1659854912/Task & Progress/7. DATA PRE-PROCESSING/README.md

 2. Handling the categorical values if any.

-3.Normalize the data if required.
+3. Normalize the data if required.

 4. Identifying the dependent and independent variables.